-A spreadsheet style list of numbers can be printed on the same sheet with the pictorial representation.
-The stream compositions or flowrates are shown as rates.
-You have latitude in what units to choose: kg/hr, lb/day, etc. Whatever seems reasonable.
+The stream compositions and flow rates are shown on the same sheet with the pictorial representation. .
+You have latitude in what units to choose: kg/hr, lb/day, etc.

 Equipment is often subject to codes and standards.
 These rules are set by government agencies, insurance companies, and professional organizations.
 Even when there is no law about your equipment, you should follow industry standards to avoid liability risk in case things go wrong.